vindar/tgx/validation/performance/tools/README.md

 raw_or_large_artifacts/
 ```

-Keep reusable scripts in this `tools/` directory rather than inside dated investigation folders.
+Keep reusable scripts in this `tools/` directory rather than inside dated local
+investigation folders. `validation/performance/local_results/` is ignored by
+Git and is the right place for generated telemetry, baselines, reports, codegen
+dumps and build outputs.